 Podcasts can be about a variety of topics and can have a different number of episodes each.
 Because there are over 2,000,000 podcasts worldwide and thousands of listeners downloading them, they’re a great avenue for your marketing.
 Despite this huge number, the podcast sphere is still pretty low-competition so it’s a good place to explore further options.

-Your business podcast can include industry veterans who share their opinions and expertise to your audience.
-By having them speak on your platform, they will further establish your authority because they’re recognised as subject matter experts and they chose to share what they know on your podcast.
+Your business podcast can include industry veterans who share their opinions and expertise with your audience.
+By having them speak on your platform, they will further establish your authority because they’re recognised as subject matter experts and they chose to share what they know about your podcast.